 Personal property tax year in the Virginia area jurisdictions is on a calendar year basis.
-The rates submitted by Virginia jurisdictions for this report are applicable to calendar year 2018.
+The rates submitted by Virginia jurisdictions for this report are applicable to calendar year 2019.
 The District of Columbia tax rate is from D.C.
 Official Code.
 Since 2001, the Virginia personal property tax relief varies by jurisdiction for qualifying vehicles.
 Rate applied to non-town businesses.
-Maryland tax rate is not levied against personal property; the 2018 personal property year tax is July 1, 2018 to June 30, 2019.
+Maryland tax rate is not levied against personal property; the 2019 personal property year tax is July 1, 2019 to June 30, 2020.

-3/ Personal property rate does not include the municipal district tax, and special service area tax which differs by city, town or village in Montgomery County, MD.
+3/ Personal property rate does not include the municipal district tax, and special service area tax which differs by city, town or village in Charles, Montgomery, and Prince George's Counties, MD.